Uli-Z/autoPDFtagger/README.md

 ## Future Development

 - **Implementing an AI-API-Cache to save cost for testing**
+- **Cost Control**: Implementing features for monitoring and managing API usage costs.
 - **Graphical User Interface**: Developing a more user-friendly interface.
 - **HTML Viewer App**: A proposed app to visualize the JSON database and integrate it with the file archive.
-- **Cost Control**: Implementing features for monitoring and managing API usage costs.
 - **Integration and Compatibility**:
   - Expanding to other AI APIs and exploring local AI model integration.
   - Ensuring compatibility with applications like paperless-ngx.
+- Enhancing tag organization and developing hierarchical information through the application of clustering algorithms on a vector database

 ## License